News

 You will not get a passing score for the project if you just submit the handout file unchanged (even if it verifies).
 You will get a higher score if you submit a project that does not verify but has correct, well-written transitions, an accurate and concise safety property, and at least an attempt to identify the inductive invariant and to write the safety proof.
 A proof that works for only some of the cases (e.g. some of the host steps) is better than an empty proof, or no invariant.

-Project 2 will be scored according to the following criteria:
+Project 2 was scored according to the following criteria:

 • Adherence to the English-language specification of the state and steps, for both the specification and the distributed protocol (host steps);